juanpc2018/Aquantia-PCIe-SFP-/README.md

 Asus has a Dumb ass working in heatsink design. this happens since Asus Rampage III Extreme X58 era "since 2010".

+Im my opinion SFP+ is a bit more $$ than RJ45 CAT6a, but is much better. for short distances, "Short-Range modules" with 850nm laser, require OM1 or OM2 or OM3 MMF cable.
+LC-LC Fiber Optic cables are color coded "Orage".

+The cheapest 16x SFP+ Switch / Router is the MikroTik CRS317 16S+
+there is also a smaller 8x SFP+ version, and a smaller 4x SFP+ version.

+The Step-Up is the CCR2004 12S+ has less SFP+ cages, but faster Quad-Core ARM CPU.
+CCR1072 was previous Generation Top of the Line, 72-core Amazon CPU, has 4x fans that Never Turn-Off, very $$$. but has No CPU bottleneck.
+CRS317 has 2x fans and does Turn-Off, temps are around 40°C with 20°C ambient.

+CPU bottle neck is more visible with smaller files or large complex routing setups. with basic Bridge CRS317 can give file transfers of large .iso files 3TB at 500MB/s, of your SSD can, M.2 or RAM Drive.